danielpradilla/echotree/README.md

 Personal RSS → Social Publishing Console.

-EchoTree is a calm, self-hosted tool for reading articles and turning them into scheduled social posts.
+EchoTree is a self-hosted tool for reading articles and turning them into scheduled social posts.
 It is intentionally small, single-user, and boring.

 ## Local Development